iportilla/Ollama_CURC/README.md

 Compiling Software: https://curc.readthedocs.io/en/latest/compute/compiling.html
 Containerization: https://curc.readthedocs.io/en/latest/software/Containerization.html

+Before we install Ollama or run Ollama on CURC clusters, lets understand the difference between CPU and GPU:

+CPU mainly is used in processing variety of tasks as we do on our computer.
+GPU's main purpose is parallely processing those tasks and thereby making the output run quickly.
+This includes in rendering graphics and computations fastly and providing with our output.
+The difference is mainly in number of cores that is typically between 4-16 in case of CPU and in hundreds or thousands in case of GPU.
+So basically, GPUs are preferred when you want to perform some heavy tasks and when you need more power to run it.

 Now, for running Ollama on on Alpine cluster, CURC does recommend downloading and running the pre-compiled binaries provided by the creators of Ollama.
 This removes the need to install software into directories, like /usr , which you generally people don't not have access to.
 These are some of the set of instructions that one can use to download and run the Ollama binaries initially:

 Step 1 - Download and prepare binaries.
 Downloading v0.4.2 which is the latest version of Ollama